ampl/mp/doc/rst/components.rst

 `mp::StdBackend` and `mp::MIPBackend` implement the `mp::BasicBackend` interface and
-standardize some common AMPL app behaviour, such as solver messages and status reporting, simplex basis statuses, and other suffix I/O.
+standardize some common AMPL app behaviour, such as solver messages and status reporting,
+LP basis statuses, and other suffix I/O.
 Their solver-specific subclasses can be customized for a particular solver.
 They rely on the :ref:`model-manager` interface for model and solution I/O.